texas-robocamp/texas-robocamp.github.io/virtual/programming/simple_math_user_input.md

   cin >> earthWeight; //Store what the user types as earthWeight conversionFactor = 0.1654;
   moonWeight = earthWeight*conversionFactor;
+  //print out conversion
-  cout << "Something weighing " << earthWeight << "lbs on earth would would weigh "<< moonWeight << " lbs on the moon." << endl;  //print out conversion return 0;
+  cout << "Something weighing " << earthWeight << "lbs on earth would weigh "<< moonWeight << " lbs on the moon." << endl;
+  return 0;
 }
 ```
+{{ site.data.alerts.end }}

-- Copy this code into a new file named 3_2_1.cpp in a new directory named 3_2.
+- Copy this code into a new file named ex_3_2_1.cpp in the directory named 3_2.
 Then compile and run this program to ensure it is working properly.

+If you ever forget how to compile and run your code, feel free to go back to the [documentation](docs.html)

 {{ site.data.alerts.tip }}
 Notice how the value for earthWeight is printed with "lbs" right next to it?
 Cout will not add spaces between the strings and the variables you print.
 For readability, it's good practice to include these spaces yourself.
 {{ site.data.alerts.end }}

 ## Operators